Montenegro Advance Payment Invoice and Correction Rules

 • another later adjustment that changes the taxable amount or the VAT outcome

-If you searched for Montenegro corrective invoice requirements, translate that into a more useful compliance question: what changed, when did it change, and does it reduce or increase the original tax base?
-That is the better way to read Montenegro invoice correction rules.
-A decrease can be treated operationally as a credit-type adjustment.
-An increase can be treated as a debit-type adjustment.
-Those labels may help an English-speaking team discuss the workflow, but they are not the main legal trigger in Montenegro.
-The trigger is the change of tax base.
+The useful compliance question is: what changed, when did it change, and does it reduce or increase the original tax base?
+A decrease can be treated operationally as a credit-type adjustment, an increase as a debit-type adjustment — but those labels are not the legal trigger in Montenegro.
+The trigger is the change of tax base itself.

 For a neighboring contrast where the VAT file may also depend on a recipient-side internal document and SEF submission timing, see when internal invoices trigger in Serbia's SEF workflow.